msbx5420-class/msbx5420-class.github.io/project.md

 >

 * Leeds AWS EMR Cluster: Leeds Technology Service has supported for the creation of a series of AWS clusters for the project.

+* **Important: if you find the cluster down (for any reasons), please contact instructor rather than trying to fix yourself.**

 * Host addresses are: